-The UK has had a civilian nuclear program since the 1950s and currently has a fleet of nuclear power plants that provide a significant amount of electrical power to the country.
-In 2020, nuclear power accounted for approximately 17% of UK electricity generation.
+The United Kingdom has had a civil nuclear program since the 1950s and currently has a fleet of nuclear power stations that provide a significant amount of electrical power to the country.
+In 2020, nuclear energy accounted for approximately 17% of UK electricity generation.

-In 2008, the UK government announced plans to build a new generation of nuclear power plants to replace existing plants nearing the end of their useful lives.
-These new nuclear power plants are expected to provide a reliable, low-carbon source of energy for the country in the future.
+In 2008, the UK government announced plans to build a new generation of nuclear power plants to replace existing plants approaching the end of their useful lives.
+These new nuclear power plants are expected to provide a reliable, low-carbon energy source for the country in the future.

-List of Active Nuclear Power Plants in the United Kingdom
+List of Active Nuclear Power Stations in the United Kingdom

 |Nuclear power plants||Reactors|

 |Dungeness-B. Romney Marsh, Kent, England||2|

 |Heysham.
 Morecambe, Lancashire, England||4|

 |Hinkley Point.
 Bridgwater, Somerset, England||2|

 |Torness unit B. Dunbar, East Lothian, Scotland||1|

 Located on the east coast of England, in the county of Suffolk, the Sizewell Nuclear Power Station houses two reactors, Sizewell A and Sizewell B. Sizewell A is a light gas plant with a capacity of 210 MW, while Sizewell B is a pressurized water plant with a capacity of 1,198 MW.